 BitShares has an advanced referral program built directly into its software.
 Financial networks derive their value primarily from their network effect: more people on the same network increases the value of that network for everyone.
-BitShares capitalizes on this by rewarding those who sign up new users, and does so in a fully transparent and automated way.
+BitShares capitalizes on this in a fully transparent and automated way, by rewarding those who refer new users for membership.

 Promoting Infrastructure Development